LukasSalchow/7Learnings-code-challenges-datascience/README.md

-## 7Learnings coding challange.
+## 7Learnings coding challange

-Note that is is a very ruff analysis due to time containts.
+Note that this is a very ruff analysis due to time containts.
 The original task can be found here https://github.com/7Learnings/code-challenges/tree/master/datascience and https://github.com/LukasSalchow/7Learnings-code-challenges-datascience/blob/main/Coding%20Challenge.ipynb

 ## Some things left one due to time constrains